 Preservation of the Predestined

 A lot of people think eternal security is like a vaccination.
-Like when I was six years old, I prayed, God vaccinated my arm, and therefore, I can’t get the disease of damnation.
+They think, “When I was six years old, I prayed, and God vaccinated my arm.
+Therefore, I can’t get the disease of damnation.”
 That is not the way it is.
 Rather, it is more like entering lifetime therapy with a doctor who says, “You are my patient.
 You will do what I say, and I will get you to the end, whole in the last day.”

 “You will wake up a Christian tomorrow morning because God is faithful.”

-When I ask people, “How do you know you are going to be a Christian when you wake up in the morning?” a lot of people are kind of shocked by the question, and respond, “Oh, because, you know, it is like being human.”
+When I ask people, “How do you know you are going to be a Christian when you wake up in the morning?” a lot of people are kind of shocked by the question.
+They respond, “Oh, because, you know, it is like being human.”
 No, it is not like being human.
 You will wake up a Christian tomorrow morning because God is faithful.
-God will wake you up and awaken in you his face.
+God will wake you up and awaken in you his faith.

 Here are a couple of more verses that highlight God’s faithfulness: “I am sure of this, that he who began a good work in you will bring it to completion” (Philippians 1:6).
 The reason Paul talks like that is because of the way God’s faithfulness connects to his call, his new birth.

 I think there are two key verses that people should think about long and hard.
 First John 2:19: “They went out from us, but they were not of us; for if they had been of us, they would have continued with us.
 But they went out, that it might become plain that they all are not of us.”
-And “of us” in that verse surely means, “Born again with us, grafted into Christ with us.”
-And they weren’t — they looked like they were, they said some of the right things, they had tasted of the powers of the age to come — but they were not born of God.
+The words of us in that verse surely mean “born again with us, grafted into Christ with us” — and they weren’t.
+They looked like they were.
+They said some of the right things.
+They had tasted of the powers of the age to come.
+But they were not born of God.

 “Perseverance in faith is the evidence that we have been made part of Christ.”

 And when that perseverance doesn’t hold, then we were never in the assurance.
-And here is the key — the assurance, therefore, is not automatic.
-It is assurance rooted in our confidence in an absolutely sovereign, covenant-keeping God who gave his Son on behalf of sinners so that as we look to him, the Holy Spirit testifies to us that we are the children of God.
+Here is the key: the assurance, therefore, is not automatic.
+It is assurance rooted in our confidence in an absolutely sovereign, covenant-keeping God who gave his Son on behalf of sinners, so that as we look to him, the Holy Spirit testifies to us that we are the children of God (Romans 8:16).